 - If you are really on a budget, I took the 3rd class train from Bangkok to Ubon Ratchathani (12 hours) for $8 (250 THB)

-Bookaway is an online resource you can use to buy bus and train tickets in Thailand.
+Bookaway is an online resource for buying bus and train tickets in Thailand.

 Plane

 Air Asia offers the most competitive prices on budget flights.
-Two months or so in advance, and it's possible to get a flight from Bangkok to Phuket for $33 – $50 (1,000 – 1,500 THB) one-way.
+Two months or so in advance, getting a flight from Bangkok to Phuket for $33 - $50 (1,000 - 1,500 THB) one-way is possible.

 If you’re on a budget, it’s best to map out your main flights and purchase them in advance while planning your trip.
 That’s when you’re likely to get the best deals!

 We use Skyscanner to find the cheapest flight deals.
-If you’re itinerary is somewhat flexible, you can use the “show whole month” function to show the cheapest days to fly on your route.
+If your itinerary is somewhat flexible, you can use the “show whole month” function to show the cheapest days to fly on your route.

-Here are some example fares on via Skyscanner, booking two to three months before traveling.
+Here are some example fares via Skyscanner, booking two to three months before traveling.

 - Bangkok (Any) to – Phuket (HKT): $23 (700 THB)